nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 PowerShell-based command line Git environment for the rest.

 Once the installation is complete, you will have to log in to GitHub.
-Registering on GitHub.com is free, and you can also create new and contribute to existing public open source projects for free.
+Registering on GitHub.com is free, and you can both create new public open source projects and contribute to existing public projects for free.

 -   Click the "Sign up" link in the GitHub for Windows application and then follow the directions to register for a free account via the web site.